-2011 Georgia Recreation and Parks Association 4th District Therapeutic Program Award in the district.
+2011 Georgia Recreation and Parks Association 4th District Therapeutic Program Award

 Recognition of the agency with the most innovative and outstanding Special Population programs which encompass therapeutic and senior adult programming.
 The quality and participation by the community plays a large part in the Department receiving this award.